alibenmessaoud/examples/datanucleus/README.md

 DEPLOY/RUN
 ----------

+1. Change to the `cnf` directory.
 1. Start posh.
-2. Run the supplied automation script: `sh cnf/load.osh`
+2. Run the supplied automation script: `sh load.osh`

 This will start an infra node, install the repositories, import and deploy the system.